jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration.md

 Hardware based HDR10/HLG/DoVi tone-mapping with NVIDIA NVENC, AMD AMF, Intel QSV and VA-API is done through OpenCL or CUDA.
 DoVi Profile 5 and 8 tone-mapping requires `jellyfin-ffmpeg` version 5.0.1-5 or higher.

 Intel hardware based VPP HDR10 tone-mapping is supported on Intel QSV and VA-API on Linux.
-VPP is prefered when both two tone-mapping options are checked on Intel.
+VPP is preferred when both two tone-mapping options are checked on Intel.

 | OS/Platform | NVIDIA NVENC | AMD AMF | Intel QSV | Intel VA-API | AMD VA-API | Software |
 | ----------- | ------------ | ------- | --------- | ------------ | ---------- | -------- |